 Skip to main content

-Clean, Flush, and Consume Cold are actions customers should perform regularly to ensure the highest quality of water is coming out of your tap, especially if there is the possibility of lead in your plumbing.
+Clean, Flush and Consume Cold are the actions all customers should implement to help ensure the highest quality of water is coming out of your tap, especially if there is the possibility of lead in your plumbing system.

 Close up of a faucet aerator